 - 14.1 The Union and the Employer agree to maintain and recognize the I.U.O.E., Local 793 Training Trust Fund (Training Fund).

-The Training Fund shall be jointly trusteed by an equal number of Trustees appointed by Employer organizations and the Union. - 14.2 Apprentices shall be indentured to the Training Fund or an Employer and the Training Fund shall have full authority over the training, education and movement of all Apprentices and the Union shall accept as members of the Union all Apprentices who are approved by the Training Fund and indentured to the Training Fund or an Employer. - 14.3 The Training Fund shall be responsible for the training, education and upgrading of all trainees and Operating Engineers. - 14.4 Each Employer shall contribute Thirty-Seven Cents (\$.37) per hour to the Training Fund for each hour earned by each employee in his employ, to be submitted with the Pension and Health Fund payments herein provided, and to be remitted to the Training Fund for the purpose of developing and implementing programs established by the Training Fund.
+The parties agree to abide by the Letters of Understanding attached hereto as Appendix "B". - 14.2 Apprentices shall be indentured to the Training Fund or an Employer and the Training Fund shall have full authority over the training and education of all Apprentices and the Union shall accept as members of the Union all Apprentices who are approved by the Training Fund and indentured to the Training Fund or an Employer. - 14.3 The Training Fund shall be responsible for the training, education and upgrading of all trainees and Operating Engineers. - 14.4 Each Employer shall contribute Thirty-Seven Cents (\$.37) per hour to the Training Fund for each hour earned by each employee in his employ, to be submitted with the Pension and Health Fund payments herein provided, and to be remitted to the Training Fund for the purpose of developing and implementing programs established by the Training Fund.